 All cells will go into storage; No part of the sample can be used for anything you have not given your consent to.

 The processing and storage of cells and tissues is regulated by Heath Canada.
 They will ensure that our process is safe for future users.
 Before use, the cells will have to be treated and manipulated, and this process will also be over-seen and approved by Health Canada.

-We are working according to our already established FACT and AABB accreditation standards for cord blood.
+We are working according to our already established FACT standards for cord blood.
 These standards will be applied in our cord tissue procedures which will be evaluated during our voluntary accreditation inspections.

 Frequently asked questions about registering with Cells for Life, collecting and storing cord blood and cord tissue